eclipse-pde/eclipse.pde/docs/Execution_Environments.md

 ## Setting the Execution Environment

-1. Use Eclipse-SDK 3.2.x or later.
+1. Use Eclipse-SDK in its latest version.
 2. Right click on your bundle's `MANIFEST.MF` and select **Open With...
     \> Plug-in Manifest Editor**.
 3. Select the **Overview** tab.